jclark/rpi-cm4-ptp-guide/measure.md

 If you have an oscilloscope, you can of course use that.
 Bear in mind that the PPS pulse width generated is much shorter than usual.
 (Typical PPS width from a GPS is 100ms, whereas this is 0.004ms.)

 If you do not possess any suitable measuring equipment, the cheapest way to see the pulse is to use [sigrok](https://sigrok.org/wiki/Main_Page) with a cheap [Cypress FX2-based logic analyzer](https://sigrok.org/wiki/VKTECH_saleae_clone).
 These are available for about $10 on AliExpress: search for "USB 24MHz 8 channel logic analyzer".

+The [TAPRC TICC](https://tapr.org/product/tapr-ticc/) looks like a good option for doing much more precise measurements, at a relatively affordable price.